I have slew of art projects waiting for me, but I feel like I can't get to them until I share some more about my wedding.

 my Liver went around the temple, the town, and the entire valley taking pictures of everything long after the crowds had departed. these flowers were lovingly supporting the base of the temple, even though snow threatened their very existence.

 I got a sister! she's the best. and now we're even roommates for a short while.
-Sista Bear and the Czech are close like the Stud and me. they were actually the extent of our bridal party.
+Sista Bear and Mr. F are close like the Stud and me. they were actually the extent of our bridal party.

 during the ring ceremony, Stud and Sista walked up the rings so we could exchange them. now it just feels like the four of us are siblings. when one is missing from an outing, the cosmos seem horribly out of whack.